Integrating Network and Attack Graphs for Service-Centric Impact Analysis

 Similarly to the $C_{IN}$ case, fixing \emph{CVE-2004-0840} mitigates all $C_{OUT}(8)$ and fixing both \emph{CVE-2007-4752} and \emph{CVE-2009-1535} would eliminate all $C_{OUT}(2)$.
-Although the former can be directly interpreted on the basis of Figure~\ref{fig:rem_vuln_nodes_outbound_delta}, the latter can not, as the relative changes of $C_{OUT}(2)$ after fixing those two vulnerabilities do not sum up to $-1$.
-This is due to the fact that while fixing \emph{CVE-2007-4752} blocks all attack paths targeting node~2 through node~1 and fixing \emph{CVE-2009-1535} blocks those that pass through node~4, preventing the attack from progressing through node 2 requires fixing both of them.
+Although the former can be directly interpreted on the basis of Fig.~\ref{fig:rem_vuln_nodes_outbound_delta}, the latter can not, as the relative changes of $C_{OUT}(2)$ after fixing those two vulnerabilities do not sum up to $-1$.
+This is due to the fact that while fixing \emph{CVE-2007-4752} blocks all attack paths targeting node~2 through node~1 and fixing \emph{CVE-2009-1535} blocks those that pass through node~4, preventing the attack from progressing through node~2 requires fixing both of them.

-The relative change in the expected cumulative impact ($CE[I_{S18}]$) of a successful attack ($S1~\rightarrow~S18$) can be seen in Figure~\ref{fig:rem_vuln_overall_delta}.
+The relative change in the expected cumulative impact ($CE[I_{S18}]$) of a successful attack ($S1~\rightarrow~S18$) can be seen in Fig.~\ref{fig:rem_vuln_overall_delta}.
 In line with the previous findings, fixing vulnerabilities in earlier states has a high relative change.
 Especially, \emph{DIRECT-ACCESS} is clearly the most impactful vulnerability.
 In addition and consistent with previous findings, fixing \emph{CVE-2009-1535} results in a high relative change of $CE[I_{S18}]$.
-An interesting finding is that the vulnerability with the second highest relative change is \emph{CVE-2008-0015}, which is not an entry-point attack vector and does not have a high relative change as measured by $C_{IN}$ or $C_{OUT}$.
+An interesting finding is that the vulnerability with the second highest relative change is \emph{CVE-2008-0015}, which is not an entry-point vulnerability and does not have a high relative change as measured by $C_{IN}$ or $C_{OUT}$.
 One reason for this is the high impact and high exploitability of the vulnerability.
-However, the main reason is the number of attack paths that exploit this vulnerability, which can be seen by locating the numerous attack vectors of the vulnerability (Table~\ref{tab:vulnerabilities}) on the attack graph (Figure~\ref{fig:attack_graph}).
+However, the main reason is the number of attack paths that exploit this vulnerability, which can be seen by locating the numerous edges of the vulnerability (Table~\ref{tab:vulnerabilities}) on the attack graph (Fig.~\ref{fig:attack_graph}).